-All residential real estate sales incurs certain fixed costs.
-Sellers and buyers almost always share these costs, as the real estate sales contract specifies.
+All residential real estate sales involves certain fixed costs.
+Sellers and buyers customarily share these costs, as specified in the sales contract.

-Many of the costs associated with buying a home are associated with getting a loan.
-At Stepping Stone Mortgage, we are highly experienced in mortgage lending, so we can compile a comprehensive report on costs related to your mortgage in your "Good Faith Estimate".
+Many of the closing costs associated with buying a house are associated with getting a mortgage loan.
+At Stepping Stone Mortgage, we are highly experienced in mortgage lending, so we can compile a comprehensive report on closing costs related to your mortgage in your "Loan Estimate".

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.